 If you’ve been reading this newsletter over the past few years you’ve learned of the passage of two separate measures to regulate oversize development in the Oaks.
-These regulations were a response to the heated real estate market at the time which had encouraged out of scale development.
-First, there was a temporary Interim Control Ordinance, know as “the Oaks ICO”.
-Then, based on the Oaks ICO and with some refinement, came the permanent “Oaks D Limitations.”
+These regulations were a response to the heated real estate market at the time which had encouraged out-of-scale development.
+First, there was a temporary Interim Control Ordinance, known as “The Oaks ICO.”
+Then, based on that Ordinance and with some refinement, came the permanent “Oaks D Limitations.”

 setbacks (or the location of a home on the lot)

-- impermeable cover (or covering one’s yard with pavement)
+impermeable cover (or covering one’s yard with pavement)

 grading (the amount of dirt that can be relocated, imported or exported to a hillside construction site)

 street access or street width

 The Baseline Hillside Ordinance also regulates, by means of a complicated formula, the size and height of buildings in all hillside areas.
 However, the Oaks neighborhood is exempt from this part of the ordinance, because of our D Limitations.

 In addition to the Baseline Hillside Ordinance, other citywide regulations limit the construction of retaining walls to two retaining walls of 10 feet in height or less, or one retaining wall of a maximum height of 12 feet per project.